rackerlabs/docs-ras-databases/docs/ras-databases-handbook/managed-databases.rst

 requirements.
 Rackspace experts can assist clients in designing the complete stack of the solution from the network to the database.
 Rackspace supports a broad array of platforms to design a solution to meet client specific requirements.
-For example, Rackspace partners with DataStax to offer an enterprise grade Apache Cassandra offering and with Couchbase to offer a fully supported, monitored, and enterprise-grade CouchDB solution.
+For example, Rackspace partners with Couchbase to offer a fully supported, monitored, and enterprise-grade CouchDB solution.

 Enterprise-grade solutions provide fully supported software with comprehensive